rkuklik/rustcodex/README.md

 the executable can be anything, which can be started via `exec` (on Linux, this can even be a script with a shebang, for instance).
 Every input must have UTF-8 encoding, except for the input binary.
 All encountered IO errors are bubbled up to the user for examination.
-The behavior of produced output shall be identical to that of the input, except for runtime initialization (speed) overhead.
+The output shall be source code for user selected programming language.
+The observable behavior of produced output, when compiled or interpreted, shall be identical to that of the input, except for runtime speed and memory overhead.
+There are also no guarantees on other resource usage, such as threads and files.

 ## Usage